tdt/rdf2html/README.md

 ## Contribute

-Clone this repository, run `bower install`, and you're all set.
+Clone this repository, run `npm install`, run `mkdir build; rdf2html.js -o build/rdf2html.js`, use the build javascript.

+To install browserify: `sudo npm install -g browserify`

 ## Support

 Currently, we support these ontologies:

- * _none_

-We want you to contribute, or we are planning to contribute these in the future:

  * geo
  * owl/rdfs

+We want you to contribute, or we are planning to contribute these in the future:
  * apps4eu
  * foaf
  * dcterms
  * dbpedia-owl
  * dcat
- * data cube (e.g., for graphs)
+ * data cube
  * oslo: http://purl.org/oslo#
  * opening hours: http://semweb.mmlab.be/oh#
  * schema: http://schema.org/